Search tips

 Example from Swedish MeSH:

-If you want to find a topic that describes critical life-changing events, you could use one of these terms:
+If you want to find a subject heading that describes critical life-changing events, you can use one of these terms:

 - Life experiences